Term(s): Terms 1-2

 In addition to the above:

 - The organisers hold two open meetings for all Maths-in-Action project students in Term 1.
 At the meeting in Week 3 the organisers will discuss project details, offer advice and answer any questions.
 The meeting in Week 10 is primarily devoted to discussing progress reports and draft posters, but it is also a further opportunity to ask questions.
+A further opportunity for feedback and questions is provided in Term 2.

 - Maths-in-Action projects are not supervised the way R-projects are.
 The organisers do not generally meet with students to discuss technical details of the projects.
 However, on occasion the organiser can discuss projects and offer advice on an individual basis.
 Send an email to the module organisers to start the discussion or to arrange an appointment.